 Georgia, with its unique geographical location and rich natural resources, is an important region where nature conservation policies and geopolitical strategies are closely linked.
-The system of protected areas, which includes national parks and reserves, aims to preserve biodiversity, protect ecosystems, and promote sustainable development (Paichadze, 2014).
+The system of protected areas, which includes national parks and reserves, aims to preserve biodiversity, protect ecosystems, and promote sustainable development (Matchavariani et al., 2014).